How to Grow Peppers in a Pot

 Growing peppers in containers is a great way to harvest homegrown produce even when you're short on space.
 With the right tools, the proper plants, sunlight, fertilizer and water, you'll be picking a peck of peppers before you know it.
-Learn eight easy steps to grow peppers in a pot this summer.
+Learn eight easy steps for planting peppers in a pot this summer.

-Potting mix drains much more thoroughly than garden soil, which is key to preventing peppers from becoming waterlogged.
+Use a seed starting mix or potting mix for your peppers.
+They drain much more thoroughly than garden soil, which is key to preventing peppers from becoming waterlogged.
 Look for a natural, organic potting mix-they're specially formulated for containers with nutrients already added.
 A good potting mix will hold moisture and provide the plant's roots with aeration and important nutrients.

 Pepper plants are susceptible to blossom end rot, a condition where the ends of the vegetable turn black due to a lack of calcium.
 Combat this by adding calcium granules to the soil at planting time and then again as often as the particular brand of calcium you purchase prescribes.